 Description

-A First World War memorial dating to around 1920 with additions after the Second World War.
+Kirton War Memorial is a First World War memorial dating to around 1920, with additions made after the Second World War.
+It is constructed from Portland stone.

-The names of the fallen in the First World War are on the upper stage of the east and west faces of the plinth, with seven names inscribed on each face.
-A further inscription on the upper stage of the south face of the plinth reads: 1939–1945/ (3 NAMES).
+The names of the fallen from the First World War are inscribed on the upper stage of the east and west faces of the plinth, with seven names on each face.
+Additionally, the upper stage of the south face of the plinth includes an inscription that reads: "1939–1945/ (3 NAMES)."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.